-

 North Atlantic Treaty Organisation (NATO)

-Belgium is a founding member of the North Atlantic Treaty Organisation (NATO), which was established at the signing of the North Atlantic Treaty in Washington on 4 April 1949.
+Belgium is a founding member of the North Atlantic Treaty Organisation (NATO), which was established on 4 April 1949.

 -